nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-Value proposition: allow users to record and track expenses more conveniently, and thereby encourage them to have greater control over their finances.
+This application allows users to record and track expenses more conveniently, and thereby encourages them to have greater control over their finances.

-## User Stories
+## Appendix B: User Stories

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|